osaze12/Project-code-notes/README.md

 # Project-code-notes
-These is where i document things i have learnt, or found on the internet that are not easily findable https://github.com/30-seconds/30-seconds-of-code
+This is where I document things I have learnt, or found on the internet that are not easily findable https://github.com/30-seconds/30-seconds-of-code

 # best react native chart library